centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/telegraf.md

 * Enter the IP address of the poller in the **service_address** field.
 * The **interval** field is the frequency of checks performed by Telegraf, and should be set to 60 seconds as it is the frequency of Engine checks.

 > For the sake of simplicity, this page only covers the configuration of Telegraf **without encryption**.
-You may find how to secure the communications [here](../../procedures/operatingsystems-linux-telegraf-agent.md) and [here](../../procedures/operatingsystems-windows-telegraf-agent.md).
+You may find how to secure the communications in the [Linux Telegraf Agent](../../procedures/operatingsystems-linux-telegraf-agent.md) and [Windows Telegraf Agent](../../procedures/operatingsystems-windows-telegraf-agent.md) pages.

 ### Add a new Broker module